• Skip to primary navigation

 • The Dressing - we have kept it simple and tossed this salad with a simple lime vinaigrette.
 If you prefer something a bit creamier, then add some luscious coconut yoghurt.

-• Consider Adding - some fresh cilantro /coriander, chili powder, or some cool cucumber.
+Consider Adding: Some fresh cilantro /coriander, chili powder, or some cool cucumber.

-Step-by-step Instructions
+Step-by-Step Instructions

-To make this avocado mango salad recipe, grab a large bowl so that we can add the ingredients as we go along!
+To make this avocado mango salad recipe, first, grab a large bowl so that we can add the ingredients as we go along!

-Step 1 - How to Cut Your Mango
+Step 1 - Cut Your Mango

 Wash your mango on the outside, even though you will be peeling it, this prevents dirt, pesticides and bacteria from getting into the fruit.